intermediate 25-30 minutes

 Friday: Fan-out query gap check (5 minutes)

-- Look at the top 10 fan-out queries
+1. Look at the top 10 fan-out queries by occurrences

-- For any query gaining citations where you have no URL, add it to your content planning as a confirmed gap
+2. For any query gaining occurrences where your Top URL column is empty, add it to your content planning as a confirmed gap

-- For any query where you rank but weakly (position #5+), add it to your optimization queue
+3. For any query where you appear but competitors dominate the Top URL, add it to your optimization queue

 The compounding effect